Dunboyne: Rail

 There are two rail stations in Dunboyne.
 Dunboyne railway station, which was built to service the town and is situated to the east of the town and M3 Parkway railway station which was built to service commuters using the M3 coming down from Navan.
 They were built as part of the reopening of the Navan-Clonsilla line under the Irish Governments Transport 21 development programme.
 However, due to a lack of funding, this railway stops after the M3 Parkway railway station just outside of Dunboyne.
 The original Dunboyne railway station was opened on 29 August 1862 and closed on 1 April 1963.

 Bus

 Dunboyne is served by three bus routes: the 70 and 70d (operated by Dublin Bus) and 270 (operated by Go-Ahead Ireland).
 There is also a limited Bus Éireann service to/from Dunshaughlin, Navan and Kells on route 109 and to Mullingar, Killucan, Rathmolyon and Summerhill on route 118.

 Bus Éireann route 109 provides two journeys a day in the morning to Kells via Dunshaughlin and Navan and two return journeys in the evening.
 No Bus Éireann services serve Dunboyne on Sundays.
-Bus Éireann route 111 between Dublin and Athboy stops at the M3 parkway station, just outside Dunboyne.
+Bus Éireann route 111 between Dublin and Athboy stops at the M3 parkway station, outside Dunboyne.